sass/sass/proposal/color-4-new-spaces.md

 &#32;                            ) 'hue'
 </pre></x>

-The resulting _interpolation color space_ is the [known color space] whose name is given by either the `PolarColorSpace` or `RectangularColorSpace` productions.
+The _interpolation color space_ is the result of [looking up a known color space] named by either the `PolarColorSpace` or `RectangularColorSpace` productions.

 > Different color interpolation methods provide different advantages.
 For that
 > reason, individual color procedures and functions can establish their own